zbMATHOpen/Update_Links/README.md

     pip install .
     ```

-    This will install the package (dlmf_scraping) in the virtual environment.
+    This will install the package (update-zblinks-api) in the virtual environment.

     Note: to install the package outside the virtual environment,
     deactivate your virtual environment,